-Review and evaluate developed x-rays and computer-generated information to determine if images are satisfactory for diagnostic purposes.
+Reviewing and evaluating developed x-rays and computer-generated information to determine if images are satisfactory for diagnostic purposes.

-Operate or oversee operation of radiologic or magnetic imaging equipment to produce images of the body for diagnostic purposes.
+Operating or overseeing operation of radiologic or magnetic imaging equipment to produce images of the body for diagnostic purposes.

-Position imaging equipment and adjust controls to set exposure time and distance, according to specification of examination.
+Positioning imaging equipment and adjusting controls to set exposure time and distance, according to specification of examination.

-Explain procedures and observe patients to ensure safety and comfort during scan.
+Explaining procedures and observing patients to ensure safety and comfort during scan.

 *Approximate program cost includes in-county tuition, building use fee, technology fee, matriculation fee, infrastructure fee, and other Radiologic Technology program cost (textbooks, assessment fee, malpractice insurance, criminal background and drug screen for clinical, clinical uniforms, radiation dosimetry badge, identification markers, travel/parking fees for clinical, CPR certification, immunization requirements, graduation pictures, and ARRT certification exam).

 Apply technical knowledge and clinical skills toward the practice of radiologic technology.